rust-lang/rust/doc/tutorial.md

 hello.rs` will produce an executable called `hello` (or `hello.exe` on Windows) which, upon running, will likely do exactly what you expect.

-The Rust compiler tries to provide useful information when it runs into an error.
-If you modify the program to make it invalid (for example, by changing `io::println` to some nonexistent function), and then compile it, you'll see an error message like this:
+The Rust compiler tries to provide useful information when it encounters an error.
+If you introduce an error into the program (for example, by changing `io::println` to some nonexistent function), and then compile it, you'll see an error message like this:

 ~~~~ {.notrust}
 hello.rs:2:4: 2:16 error: unresolved name: io::print_with_unicorns